 - Faux Olive Tree In Pot — pictured above in my home, it’s a favorite

 - Tall Faux Olive Tree — large and realistic with tiny fruit

 - Small Faux Olive Tree In A Terracotta Pot — perfect for any bookshelf and come in 2 different sizes

-- Small Faux Olive Tree In Planter — smaller 18″ olive plant with vase
+- Small Fake Olive Tree In Planter — smaller 18″ olive tree with vase

 - Topiary Shaped Artificial Olive Tree — round head of leaves gives it a more traditional look and feel

 Click on the links above or scroll through thumbnails to shop this post.

 Faux olive trees can get pricy based on quality and size, but a 3′-4′ real olive tree will still run you around $100.
 Because real plants silently scream and fear death when I near them, I might as well flush that $100 down the toilet.
 Plant maintenance is not my forte…I blame the ADHD.
 Weekly watering does not fit into my busy routine, so every single plant you find in my home is artificial.